JesvinJ1/CS2500/README.md

-# Fundies (Fundamentals of Computer Science 1) - Racket Projects
+# Fundamentals of Computer Science 1 - Northeastern University

 ## Overview
 This repository contains my **Fundamentals of Computer Science 1 (Fundies)** assignments and projects written in **Racket**.